deeppavlov/DeepPavlov/docs/features/models/kbqa.rst

 "T-TAG" corresponds to tokens of entity types, "E-TAG" - for entities, "O-TAG" - for other tokens.

-Training of Relation and Path Ranking
+How Do I: Train Relation and Path Ranking Models
 -------------------------------------

 The dataset for relation ranking consists of two xml files (train and test sets).
 Each sample contains a question, a relation title and a label (1 if the relation corresponds to the question and 0 otherwise).
 An example of training sample: